Points to Consider When Creating or Modifying a Course in the my.harvard Course Search

 - Course descriptions are unlimited in length.
 Since students often search for courses on mobile devices, however, we encourage faculty to limit the descriptions to 100 words.

 - Courses listed but not offered in the current academic year are designated by enclosing the course number and title in square brackets.
-Bracketed courses may include the instructor's name and the term when it will be next offered.
+Bracketed courses should include the term when it will be next offered, and may also include the instructor's name.
 Courses may be bracketed for three consecutive years.
+After three years, the course should be scheduled or inactivated.

-- Faculty who limit the number of students who may enroll in a course are required by Faculty policy to approve student enrollment; that is, the course must require instructor consent and faculty will approve student study cards.
+- Faculty who limit the number of students who may enroll in a course are required by Faculty policy to approve student enrollment; that is, the course must require instructor consent and faculty will approve requests to enroll.
 It is possible, however, to require instructor consent even if the course is not limited in enrollment.
 The my.harvard Course Search will list capacity and instructor's permission as needed.
 All tutorials and 300/3000-level courses should have limited enrollments and require the instructor's permission to enroll.

-- For purposes of cross-registration between Harvard Schools, courses that are jointly offered with another Harvard Faculty will carry that information in a Note.
+- For purposes of cross-registration between Harvard Schools, courses that are jointly offered with another Harvard Faculty will be indicated in the my.harvard course search as "Jointly Offered."

 - Occasionally, two departments in the FAS may offer courses with similar content.
-Should faculty members conclude that two courses are of sufficient similarity to preclude students earning credit for both, then this is an "illegal pair."
-Illegal pairs should be noted in a Catalog Note of the respective courses and the Registrar's Office notified.
-The Registrar's Office will create an anti-requisite so students are unable to enroll in both courses for credit.
+Should faculty members conclude that two courses are of sufficient similarity to preclude students earning credit for both, notify the Registrar's Office to create an anti-requisite so students are unable to enroll in both courses for credit.